compsoc-edinburgh/typesig-website/pages/resources/lang-workshop/step5.md

       t₁ t₂   Function Application
 ```

-And we have one important reduction rule, called beta:
+And we have one reduction rule, called beta:

 ```
 (λx. b) a   ⊢β→   b [x := a]
 ```

 The `b [x := a]` means "substitute `a` for `x` in the term `b`".
-Substitution is notoriously quite conplicated to define, but the gist is that you replace all occurences of the variable name `x` in the term `b` with the term `a`.
+Substitution is notoriously quite complicated to define, but the gist is that you replace all occurences of the variable name `x` in the term `b` with the term `a`.
 This process is what we described above!
 That's a fairly good hint that this method of function abstraction suits our purposes.